The Story of Israel

-Certainly some things have changed from the OT times.
-Paul clearly states that some of the laws pertaining specifically to Jews do not apply to Gentiles, such as food restrictions or circumcision.
-We no longer sacrifice animals at a temple because Jesus was the supreme and final sacrifice for sin (Hebrews 10).
+Certainly some things have changed from Old Testament times.
+In the New Testament, Paul clearly states that some of the laws pertaining specifically to Jews do not apply to Gentiles, such as food restrictions or circumcision.
+Christians no longer sacrifice animals at a temple, because Jesus was the supreme and final sacrifice for sin (Hebrews 10).
 Christians worship on Sunday rather than Saturday (by the way, the Bible never calls Sunday the Christian “Sabbath” or explains the reason for this change).

-But we should not ignore the moral teachings of the OT and claim that they are no longer relevant in the Christian era.
-Jesus continued to teach from the OT scriptures as did Paul and the other NT writers.
-If we want to know the will of God, we cannot ignore the OT.
+But we should not ignore the moral teachings of the Old Testament and claim that they are no longer relevant in the Christian era.
+Jesus continued to teach from the Old Testament scriptures as did Paul and the other New Testament writers.
+If we want to know the will of God, we cannot ignore the Old Testament .

 THE OLD TESTAMENT WORLD

 Old Testament Geography

 Three regions dominated the ancient middle east, making up what is called the Fertile Crescent.
 The land of Canaan lay along the east coast of the Mediterranean Sea, bordered by Egypt to the south and Mesopotamia to the east.

 Before the people of Israel entered the land (sometime between 1400-1200 BC), Canaan was inhabited by several nations which we will discuss later in our study.
 Notice that the Jordan river runs through the land, with the Sea of Galilee to the north and the Dead Sea to the south.

 Egypt has a long and illustrious history.
 The Old Kingdom dates from 2700–2200 BC.
 During this time the great pyramids of Giza (near modern Cairo) were built as tombs for the pharaohs.
 The Middle Kingdom dates from 2000–1700 BC, and the New Kingdom from 1550–1100 BC.
 The Egypt described in the Bible mostly falls within the period of the New Kingdom.
-The pyramids were already 1000 years old when Moses was in Egypt.
+The pyramids were already over 1000 years old when Moses was in Egypt.